What is a 55 and Older Retirement Community?

 4. Can others who are younger than 55 live in a 55 and over community?

 It depends on the bylaws of the community.
 Quite often, a spouse can be younger than 55, and childer have to be older than 18.
 Check with the association to find out the rules.

 5. Is a home in a retirement community a good investment?

 Generally, they are.
 There is typically good demand for senior housing.
-All real estate is local, however, so it is a good idea to speak with a local real estate professional who can provide long term appreciation advice.
+However, all real estate is local, so it is a good idea to speak with a real estate professional who can provide long-term appreciation advice.

 Final Thoughts on Buying Into a Retirement Community

 Buying into a retirement community is a big step in one’s life.
 It makes sense to do as much due diligence as possible.

 Given it is such a significant life decision, you want to make sure it is the wisest choice.
 As you can now see there are different types of retirement communities worth exploring.
 You may find out that you need an assisted living facility if your physical activity decreases or your quality of life changes.

 Hopefully, this guide to picking a retirement community has been helpful.
 You should now have a much better understanding of what to know about a retirement community.